-- 8 He raises up the poor from the dust; he lifts the needy from the ash heap to make them sit with princes and inherit a seat of honor.
-For the pillars of the earth are Yahweh's, and on them he has set the world. - 9 He will guard the feet of his faithful ones, but the wicked shall be cut off in darkness, for not by might shall a man prevail. - The adversaries of Yahweh shall be broken to pieces; against them he will thunder in heaven.
+- He raises up the poor from the dust; he lifts the needy from the ash heap to make them sit with princes and inherit a seat of honor.
+For the pillars of the earth are Yahweh's, and on them he has set the world.
+He will guard the feet of his faithful ones, but the wicked shall be cut off in darks. - but the wicked shall be cut off in darkness, for not by might shall a man prevail.
+The adversaries of Yahweh shall be broken to pieces; - against them he will thunder in heaven.
 Yahweh will judge the ends of the earth; he will give strength to his king and exalt the horn of his anointed.